 In the 1990s, very few freedivers used the monofin and it was a rarity in international competitions.
-Fast forward to today and it is bi-fins that are the rarity.
-It’s easy to see why: Monofins enable freedivers to dive deeper in open water and longer in the pool, and mastery of the technique gives you incredible confidence and power.
+Fast forward to today and it is bi-fins that is the rarity.
+It’s easy to see why: Monofins enable freedivers to dive deeper into open water and longer in the pool, and mastery of the technique gives you incredible confidence and power.

 Origin of the Monofin